Alphabet shares fall as Google misses on sales, YouTube revenue disappoints

 Google ad sales in the holiday shopping quarter were $37.93 billion, up 16.7% from the same period last year

-Alphabet’s expenses have ballooned with hiring of thousands of salespeople, building of new data centres and marketing the Google brand through hardware and other ventures.
+Alphabet’s expenses have ballooned with hiring of thousands of salespeople, building of new data centers and marketing the Google brand through hardware and other ventures.

 For the fourth quarter, Alphabet’s total costs and expenses rose 18.5% from a year ago to $36.809 billion.